Cymothoa exigua: Distribution

-Cymothoa exigua is quite widespread.
-It can be found from the Gulf of California southward to north of the Gulf of Guayaquil, Ecuador, as well as in parts of the Atlantic.
-It has been found in waters from 2 m to almost 60 m deep.
-This isopod is known to parasitize eight species in two orders and four families of fish—seven species of order Perciformes: three snappers, one species of grunt, three drums, and one species of silverside: one grunion.
+Cymothoa exigua is native to the coastal waters of the eastern Pacific Ocean, specifically off the coasts of California and Mexico.
+It has also been found in the Gulf of Guayaquil, Ecuador, as well as in parts of the Atlantic.
+C. exigua prefer to inhabit shallow seas, where there is an abundance of potential hosts.
+It is found in waters 2m (6 ft 7 in) to 60 m (200 ft) deep.
+C. exigua often parasitizes the Lutjanidae family, more commonly known as snappers.
+However, C. exigua is also known to parasitize eight species across two orders and four families of fish—seven species of order Perciformes: three snappers, one species of grunt, three drums, and one species of silverside: one grunion.
 New hosts from Costa Rica include the Colorado snapper and Jordan's snapper.

 In 2005, a red snapper parasitized by what could be C. exigua was discovered in the United Kingdom.
 As the parasite is normally found south of the Gulf of California, Mexico, this led to speculation that the parasite's range may be expanding; however, the isopod probably traveled from the Gulf of California in the snapper's mouth after it was caught and imported to the UK, and its appearance in the UK was an isolated incident.